department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/service-connected.md

 - Loss of range of motion (problems moving your body)
 - Ulcers (painful sores in your stomach or small intestine)
 - Cancer (if caused by contact with toxic chemicals or other dangers)
-- Traumatic brain injury (an injury caused by a blow to the head or an object piercing the skull)
+- Traumatic brain injury or TBI (an injury caused by a blow to the head or an object piercing the skull)

 <br>

 You may also be able to get benefits for mental health problems linked to military service, including:

-- PTSD
+- PTSD (post-traumatic stress disorder)
 - Severe depression
 - Severe anxiety